When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Selectivity and Invariance

-In the paper we defined the selectivity score of a neuron with respect to category and its invariance score with respect to pose.
-Following the same notation as the paper: $a_{ij}^k$ denotes the \textit{activations grid} for neuron $k$, where each row represents one category and each column represents a pose.
+In the paper we defined the selectivity score of a neuron with respect to category and its invariance score with respect to viewpoint.
+Following the same notation as the paper: $a_{ij}^k$ denotes the \textit{activations grid} for neuron $k$, where each row represents one category and each column represents a viewpoint.